 Fan falling from ceiling is worst case scenario.
 Always result of improper mounting.
 Never use plasterboard fixings for ceiling fans.

-Got called to Riccarton house where fan wobbled so bad it was unusable.
-Previous installer hadnt tightened mounting bracket properly and one blade had bent screw.
-We remounted bracket securely, replaced damaged blade, balanced fan properly.
+Got called to a Riccarton house where the fan wobbled so bad it was unusable.
+Previous installer hadn't tightened the mounting bracket properly and one blade had a bent screw.
+We remounted the bracket securely, replaced the damaged blade, and balanced the fan properly.
 Runs smooth now.

 Balanced fan runs smooth and quiet.
 Unbalanced fan wobbles and makes noise.